 When we think of reading a book we usually think of it as a one-way street.
 You open it, read, read some more and then you close it assuming you finished it.
-But there are other ways of reading books.
-What if not all books don’t need to be read in the same way?
-Could we gain any kind of benefit from discovering our own reading strategy that fits with our way of learning and absorbing things?
+But there are other ways books can be read.
+Becoming the book is all about absorbing a book’s juice.

 You can drop the use of a bookmark.
-Just close the book and say ’ok I’m around page 100 somewhere.’ and when you come back at it later, figure out where you left off, reading again of skipping a paragraph or two.
+Just close the book and say ’ok I’m around page 100 somewhere.’ and when you come back at it later, figure out where you left off, reading again, skipping a paragraph or two.
 If you don’t understand something or forgot what you read, go back.
-Remember, this is a textbook.
-Jump around, reread, take notes, make notes by recreating what you just read, make outlines and summaries.

 You want to become the book.

-Better to stick to a chapter longer and make sure you understanding it than go through it fast just for the sake of finishing it.
+Better to stick to a chapter longer and make sure you understand it than to go through it fast just for the sake of finishing it.
 Jump around, reread, repeat, stop and think and repeat.

 This reminds me — probably where I took the concept from — of how musicians approach learning a new piece of music or transcribing melodic lines.
 Some rely purely on their auditory senses while others on written form.